 Having only one entry point usually means having to spill everything out onto the floor, which is not only frustrating, but also makes you a vulnerable target for thieves.

 Imagine you’re trekking and come across a great stream to cool off in.
 You’ve only got twenty minutes to make the most of it, yet it takes you ten minutes to free your swimwear from your overly well-organised packing system.

 Make sure your backpack has multiple entry points, big enough to access an item in any area of the bag (see above).

 Step 3.
-Don't Forget Those Must-Have Top & Side Handles
+Consider Top & Side Handles

 If you’ve ever taken the bus across the friendship bridge into Laos, you’ll know you’ll need a backpack that can be picked up quickly to wing-it through immigration as you hurry from the minivan,.

 You'll also need one that stands upright when you board the bus with barely an inch to move, otherwise you will be laying people out if you keep that pack on your back.

 In fact, there will be many a time on your epic adventure when you need your bag to behave itself, and having those top and side handles will become a blessing in disguise.

 The top handle must not protrude when it's pushed down, as you don't want to feel any metal/plastic on your back when travelling around.

 Also consider flights or bus trips when you want your main bag stashed under the vehicle and a separate lighter bag to carry on.

 Travelling can take its toll on your energy levels and your back, and although it can be tempting to just take the one big bag, you should take a smaller detachable bag to roll with on smaller journeys.

 With a day pack you can lock up your main pack, leave it at the hotel/hostel (take all valuables with you or put them in the hotel safe) and explore with your big pack’s lighter cousin.

 Of course, you could use a standard rucksack as a day bag, but an integrated, detachable bag not only looks cooler, but is super efficient for bus, minivan, train and plane journeys.